 Airfare, except flights listed as included, is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

-This extension includes a day driving two-person quad bikes into the salt pans.
+Spend a day driving two-person quad bikes into the salt pans.
 Quad bikes are the ecologically favorable way to experience the saltpans since they leave a shallow track that washes away during the rains.
 All other transportation will be in open-air safari vehicles.